Keruki2004/Turret-Minigame-written-in-python/README.md

 It's just written from scratch, so don't expect high-end performance and hours of exciting gameplay.
 (But I want to steadily develop it.)

+Feel free to make pull-requests and to add a bunch of code.
+Thanks a lot :)

 # Changelog September 2025:
 |  -first build
 |  -added red dots